Richard Hell: Dim Stars and other collaborations

+Books

-BooksThe Voidoid, a novella written in 1973, was finally published by CodeX in 1993.
+The Voidoid, a novella written in 1973, was finally published by CodeX in 1993.
 It was reissued in 2009 by 38th Street Publishers with illustrations by Kier Cooke Sandvik.
 His early poetry collections include I Was a Spiral on the Floor (1988) and Across the Years (1992), both published by Soyo Publications.
-Artifact: Notebooks from Hell 1974–1980, a collection of his punk-era journals, was released in 1990 by Hanuman Books.A Cultural Dictionary of Punk: 1974-1982 by Nicholas Rombes In 1996, Scribner published Hell's first full-length novel, Go Now, set in 1980 and drawn largely from his own experiences.
+Artifact: Notebooks from Hell 1974–1980, a collection of his punk-era journals, was released in 1990 by Hanuman Books.
+In 1996, Scribner published Hell's first full-length novel, Go Now, set in 1980 and drawn largely from his own experiences.
 Hell released a collection of short pieces (poems, essays and drawings) called Hot and Cold in 2001.
 His second novel, Godlike, was published in 2005 by Akashic Books as part of Dennis Cooper's Little House on the Bowery Series.
 Also published in 2005 was Rabbit Duck, a book of 13 poems written in collaboration with David Shapiro.
 More recent works include Psychopts (2008), a collaboration with artist Christopher Wool, as well as Disgusting (2010) and I Dreamed I Was a Very Clean Tramp (2013).

 Hell's nonfiction has been widely anthologized, including a number of appearances in "best music writing" collections.
 The Toilet Paper Columns (2007) compiled his columns for the Colorado alternative magazine Toilet Paper, while Massive Pissed Love: Nonfiction 2001-2014 was issued by Soft Skull Press in 2015.
 Hell's archive of his manuscripts, tapes, correspondence (written and email), journals and other documents of his life was purchased for $50,000 by New York University's Fales Library in 2003.

 A mural in Hell's hometown of Lexington, Kentucky, created by students from Lexington Montessori High School, was completed in June 2019.
 The mural, located in the city's North Limestone neighborhood, has three parts: two profiles of Hell, and a quote from his autobiography, I Dreamed I Was a Very Clean Tramp.
 "This was in Lexington, Ky. when everybody was a kid.
 I looked for caves and birds and ran away from home.
 My favorite thing to do was to run away.
 The words ‘let’s run away’ still sounds magical to me."